Values-Based Communication

 - Walter Lippmann, Public Opinion, 1921

-Sometimes referred to as frames, these mental shortcuts structure and define our social institutions and interactions.
+These frames or mental shortcuts structure and define our social institutions and interactions.
 They also define issues—characterizing a problem, identifying the actors involved, and dictating the range of solutions we recognize as possible.

 The folklore, mythologies, and stories we tell about our country and our communities also help define us as individuals and groups.
-From "Founding Fathers" to cyberspace “Netizens,” our very identities are wrapped up in the narratives we tell and retell -- as Americans, as Canadians, as members of a tribe, a family, or members of a faith community.
+From “Founding Fathers” to cyberspace “Netizens,” our very identities are wrapped up in the narratives we tell and retell—as Americans, as Canadians, as members of a tribe, a family, or members of a faith community.
 Narratives that evoke our shared values, shared histories, sense of community, or shared emotions and experiences provide a structure upon which policy solutions can connect to people’s lives and our collective identities as groups.

 Facts matter—no question about it.
 But, as the language scholars at FrameWorks Institute insist, "facts derive their significance through the stories that weave them together.
 Numbers alone often fail to create 'pictures in our head.'”